vlad-x/lmongo/readme.md

 })
 ```

 By default, `elmongo.search()` will use `localhost:9200` (the default Elasticsearch configuration).
-To configure it to hit a different address, use `elmongo.search.config(options)`.
+To configure it to use a different url, use `elmongo.search.config(options)`.

 ##`elmongo.search.config(options)`

 Configure the Elasticsearch url that `elmongo` uses to perform a search when `elmongo.search()` is used.
-This has no effect on the configuration for individual collections - to configure collections to use a different url than the default, use `Model.plugin()`.
+This has no effect on the configuration for individual collections - to configure the url for collections, use `Model.plugin()`.

 Example:
 ```js